give a year Partnership: American University School of Education, Teaching and Health

 Since City Year corps members, senior corps members, alumni and staff are recommended through City Year, American University will waive the otherwise required application fee and the letters of recommendation.

 City Year participants should have completed their year of service before entering this program; however, currently serving corps members are encouraged to apply during their corps year and if accepted, are eligible for all benefits specified above upon successful completion of their corps year.

 To verify your City Year affiliation

 - City Year applicants seeking to be considered for the give a year scholarship are required to submit a letter verifying their City Year affiliation.
-Please send an email to Nan Shearer, City Year Alumni & Career Services Manager, at email@example.com with "American University SETH: City Year verification letter request” in the subject line and include the site where you served and dates of service in the email.
+Please send an email to Amanda Smidt, City Year's National Manager of Alumni & Career Services, at email@example.com with "American University SETH: City Year verification letter request” in the subject line and include the site where you served and dates of service in the email.
 This letter will be sent to the American University SETH program office and added to your applicant file.